jofas/struct_field_names_as_array/README.md

 ```

 **Note:** Same as serde's implementation of `rename_all`, it is
-assumed that your field names follow the rust convention, that all
+assumed that your field names follow the rust naming convention, that
-field names are formatted according to the `snake_case` convention.
+all field names must be given in `snake_case`.
 If not, applying `rename_all` may result in unexpected field names.

 ### Field Attributes